 Then no less important is the core development team, how to develop software without a developer?
 So this role is crucial, starting from coding, making product designs, and ensuring the quality of the products offered to users.

-Organizing and creating a structure to form a member of the software development team is crucial thing because at the beginning and in the end they will determine the success of your project.
+Organizing and creating a structure to form a member of the software development team is a crucial thing because at the beginning and in the end they will determine the success of your project.
 After reading the article above, you can consider the 10 key roles or follow the steps in building a software development team, you can also choose your team based on the approach you use.
-But if you need more resources for your insight into the software development team, we have several discussions which can help you to find a solution.
+But if you need additional resources or advice from our expert, you can set a meeting with us at the link below.